 This script is called eldb\<database\name>.sql, where <database\name> is either db2, mssql, or oracle (for example, eldb\mssql.sql).
-To locate the script, go to the Script subdirectory of the installation directory of your Interaction Server, then open the subdirectory named after your RDBMS; for example, \InteractionServer\761\Script\Oracle.
+To locate the script, go to the Script subdirectory of the installation directory of your Interaction Server, then open the subdirectory named after your RDBMS; for example, \InteractionServer\801\Script\Oracle.

 - 3. Create a Database Access Point (DAP), filling in the usual mandatory settings on the General and DB Info tabs. - 4.
 On the DAP's Options tab, create a section called Logger-settings.
 This is the only mandatory section; its existence tells Interaction Server to use this DAP for storing reporting events. - 5.
-In the Logger-settings section, add at least one of the options described in "Options List" on page 193 (the section must contain at least one option in order to be valid). - 6.
-Optionally add one or both of the following section types: - event-filtering-Contains options filtering out certain classes of event messages. - Custom data sections-Three sections that enable you to map the key name of any user data key-value pair onto a custom field in the Logger database.
+In the Logger-settings section, add at least one of the options described in "Options List" on page 207 (the section must contain at least one option in order to be valid). - 6.
+Optionally add any of the following section types: - event-filtering-Contains options filtering out certain classes of event messages - custom-events-Specifies a custom mapping of the CustomEventId attribute value of EventCustomReporting (the option name) to the Event Logger table to store them in (the option values) - Custom data sections-Five sections that enable you to map the name of any event onto a custom field in the Logger database

-See "Options List" on page 193 more information.
+See "Options List" on page 207 more information.